railcore/railcore.github.io/build_and_troubleshoot/installing_and_customizing_config.md

-# Installing and customising the Duet Config for your RailCore II
+---

-**WARNING: The RailCore is a DIY project.
-Build safe, build smart and BE RESPONSIBLE.**
+title: Installing and customising the Duet Config for your RailCore II
-**When in doubt, double check things.
-USE COMMON SENSE AND USE THESE CONFIG FILES AT YOUR OWN RISK.**
+---

 ## Copying the RailCore Duet Bundle to your SD-card